tjcarney89/swift-classesAll-lab-ios-0217/README.md

 ### `RaceCar`

 Next, implement a `RaceCar` class in `RaceCar.swift`.
-This class should inherit from `Vehicle` and add two new properties:
+This class should inherit from `Car` and add two new properties:

 1. A constant `String` named `driver`
 2. A variable `[String]` named `sponsors`